KSLU (FM)

 KSLU (90.9 MHz) is an FM radio station broadcasting a classic rock format on the campus of Southeastern Louisiana University in Hammond, Louisiana, United States.
-The station is broadcast from studios in the University Center.
+The station is broadcast from studios inside Cardinal Newman Hall on the campus of SLU on West Dakota Street with a transmitter on North Morrison Boulevard, both in Hammond.

 KSLU began broadcasting in 1974 and has provided a mix of campus-oriented and alternative public radio broadcasting to the Hammond area.
 In 2023, responsibility for the station was moved under the university's athletics department in support of the school's sports communication program.

 History

 On December 14, 1973, Southeastern Louisiana University (SLU) applied to the Federal Communications Commission (FCC) for the construction permit to build a new 10-watt educational radio station on the campus.
 The FCC granted this permit on May 21, 1974, and KSLU began broadcasting on November 11, 1974, from studios in the Humanities Building.
 In the early 1980s, Robin Roberts—later of ESPN and Good Morning America—was a special assignment reporter for KSLU while a student at the university.
 The station began airing public radio programming in 1982, providing the format for the first time in the Hammond and Tangipahoa Parish area.
 KSLU increased its power to 3,000 watts in 1984 and increased its coverage of SLU athletics.